What are SBA Loans?

 What are the SBA’s Requirements for a Loan?

+SBA eligibility is determined by meeting certain minimum requirements, which may include factors such as credit scores, time in business, and annual revenue.
 The Small Business Administration does not set specific requirements regarding credit scores, time in business, or annual revenue.
-The SBA does set some basic eligibility and business owner requirements and restricts certain industries.
+However, the SBA does set some basic eligibility and business owner requirements and restricts certain industries.
+A sound business purpose is required for all SBA loans.
+An existing business with sufficient operating history is generally preferred, though some programs allow startups.

 Basic Eligibility Requirements

-• Not be eligible for or receiving loan funds elsewhere.
+Not be eligible for or receive loan funds elsewhere.

 Business Owner Requirements